 A 501(c)(3) nonprofit focused on raising awareness and providing humanitarian aid to Ukraine.

 Romania has the longest border with Ukraine (640km, 400 miles) of all EU/NATO-member countries.
-The main crossing, at the town of Siret, links Romania to the large western-Ukrainian city of Chernivtsi (Czernowitz).
+The main crossing, at Siret, links Romania directly to the large western-Ukrainian city of Chernivtsi (Czernowitz).
 Many refugees also make their way to Romania through neighboring Moldova.
-My Romanian friends tell me the daily UNHCR refugee map at the top of this post significantly under-counts the numbers of new arrivals.
+My Romanian friends tell me the UNHCR refugee statistics significantly under-count the number of new arrivals to Romania.
 For this list, I’m indebted to Monica Suma, my friend and travel-writer colleague based in Bucharest.
 (For calibrating donations, $100=450 Romanian lei):

 Highly recommended NGO focusing on creating digital solutions, including building a highly useful, multilingual platform for Ukrainians coming to Romania.